 - Dysgraphia is a catch all term for disorders affecting spelling and/or writing.
 The Dyslexic variety causes difficulty with spelling without affecting handwriting or reading ability, though due to the wolflike nature of learning disabilities Dyslexic Dysgraphia and Dyslexia are often found together.
 Motor Dysgraphia is Exactly What It Says on the Tin, and is marked by really awful handwriting.
 The Spatial variety is caused by problems with spatial awareness and involves perfectly normal spelling skills and bad handwriting not caused by motor issues.

 - Dyscalculia is a problem with math.
 This can range from some one who has a tendency to get mixed up when counting in their head to someone who can not comprehend any number past 3.
 There is a real case of a woman who, after a car accident, could not say the name of any number past 3.
-She could say "ate", but were she shown the word "eight", she could try to sound it out, but that was it.
+She could say "ate", but when she was shown the word "eight", she could try to sound it out, but that was it.
 Motor dysgraphia can be mistaken for dyscalculia in schools: someone who's very slow at answering written math questions may simply be slow because of difficulty writing down the answers.

 - Dyspraxia is caused by incorrect development of the area of the brain that controls coordination, and results in varying degrees of poor hand eye coordination, sequence memorisation, distance judgment, handwriting, basic maths skills and confusion between left and right.
 It means that puzzles can be a lot more difficult, sport becomes a lot harder and it also makes learning to drive a trial...